A note on $\mathbb{Q}$-Gorenstein surfaces: A criterion of finite generation

 for all $m\gg 0$.
 The subsequent argument is identical to that in \cite[Theorem 3.2]{Tan15}; hence, it is omitted here.
-We note that, while \cite{Tan15} only treats the case of positive characteristic, the argument remains valid in characteristic zero, because stronger and well-known vanishing theorems are available. \end{proof}
+We note that, while \cite{Tan15} only treats the case of positive characteristic, the argument remains valid in characteristic zero.
+This is because the required vanishing theorem is well-known over $\mathbb{C}$, and it can be extended to general characteristic zero via the Lefschetz principle. \end{proof}

 The following result is well-known.
 For the original treatment in arbitrary characteristic, see \cite{Zar62}.
 Modern references include \cite[Remark 2.3]{Wil81} and \cite[Theorem 2.3.15]{Laz04} for the characteristic zero case.
 It follows from Fujita's vanishing theorem, which holds in arbitrary characteristic \cite[Section 3.8]{Fuj17}.
 Although the proof in \cite{Laz04} assumes $k = \mathbb{C}$, the same argument works for any algebraically closed field. \begin{thm} Let $D$ be a nef and big Cartier divisor on a normal projective variety $X$.
 Then the section ring $R(X, D)$ is finitely generated if and only if $D$ is semi-ample. \end{thm}